minetest-mods/vehicle_mash/README.md

-***Vehicles_mash***
+# **Vehicle_mash**
-- version: 2.0
+- Current version: 2.1.0
-- by blert2112
+- By blert2112

 A merge of all the vehicles from:
-- "Cars" by Radoslaw Slowik
+- "Cars" by Radoslaw Slowik.
-- "Mesecars" by paramat
+- "Mesecars" by paramat.
-- "Car" by Esteban
+- "Car" by Esteban.
-- "Boats" by PilzAdam
+- "Boats" by PilzAdam.
-- "Hovercraft" by Stuart Jones (experimental and disabled by default)
+- "Hovercraft" by Stuart Jones.

-- 26 vehicles currently (27 if you include the experimental hovercraft)
+- 30 vehicles currently.
 - Certain vehicles can now carry passengers.
 Currently one passenger max.

 - Disable vehicles by commenting out it's 'dofile' line in init.lua